LucySystems/.github/profile/README.md

 I'm looking for collaborators who care about this problem the way I do.
 Engineers, designers, coaches, philosophers, and builders who think the current generation of AI products is aiming too low.

 If you've ever finished a session with an AI assistant and thought *that was useful, but it wasn't what I actually needed*.
-We want to talk to you.
+I'd love to chat.

 ## Get in touch